EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: NSG details

-\item We trained two different NSG models to compare the impact of query types: one with \code{StateQuery} and \code{RelationQuery}, and another with \code{ActionQuery}.
-Figure~\ref{figure:all_cf} reveals that a combination of \code{(State+Relation)Query} is effective at detecting sub-tasks in segments with high recall, particularly for sub-tasks like \emph{slice} and \emph{put}.
+\item We trained two different NSG models to compare the impact of query types with (i) \code{(State+Relation)Query}, (ii) \code{ActionQuery}.
+Figure~\ref{figure:all_cf} reveals that a combination of \code{(State+Relation)Query} is effective at detecting sub-tasks in segments with high recall, particularly for \emph{slice} and \emph{put}.
 We also note that the NSG model struggles to detect the \emph{slice} sub-task in the Novel Steps split.

-\item We evaluated the NSG model against the best-performing baseline~(VIOLIN-ResNet)~across two axes:~task complexity and ordering.~Figure~\ref{figure:complexity-ordering} shows that NSG's performance is robust to complexity and ordering variations.

-\item Since NSG only utilizes the features from aligned video segments and ignores the remaining segments, we conducted experiments to investigate the role of context (from the discarded segments) in \etv task verification.
-Specifically, we trained an extra BiLSTM layer to encode bidirectional context from adjacent segments on top of the CLIP-based segment features.
-As depicted in Table~\ref{table:window_size}, we observed improved performance across all splits, except for Novel Tasks.
-We attribute this reduction in performance to a potential loss of compositional and temporal comprehension of the segment features caused by the inclusion of additional context information. \end{itemize}